TheIoTLearningInitiative/InternetOfThingsSensors/documentation/Mraa.md

 root@edison:~#
 ```

-From there you can see that we need to installed at least version 0.7.0 of mraa.
-In the same fashion you can check the version of the installed libmraa0 library.
+From there you can see that we need to installed at least version 0.7.0 of MRAA.
+In the same fashion you can check the version of the installed MRAA library.

-This basic mraa example, can be used to verify it is correctly installed and found by the compiler
+This basic MRAA example, can be used to verify it is correctly installed and found by the compiler

 ```sh
 root@edison:~# nano HelloMRAA.cpp